 We are a development stage enterprise.
 Our primary activities in the stem cell area have been the development of our business plan, negotiating strategic alliances and other agreements, and raising capital.
 We have not commenced our principal operations, nor have we generated any revenues from our operations.
-The implementation of our business plan, as discussed below, will require the receipt of sufficient equity and/or debt financing to purchase necessary equipment, technology and materials, retire our outstanding debt (see Item 2 - "Financial Information - Liquidity and Capital Resources - Availability of Additional Funds"), establish our laboratory and otherwise fund our research and development and other operations.
+The implementation of our business plan, as discussed below, will require the receipt of sufficient equity and/or debt financing to purchase necessary equipment, technology and materials, retire our outstanding debt (see Item 2 - "Financial Information - Liquidity and Capital Resources - Availability of Additional Funds"), establish our laboratory, obtain a technology license, and otherwise fund our research and development and other operations.
 We intend to seek such financing from current shareholders and debtholders as well as from other accredited investors.
-No assurance can be given that we will be able to obtain such required financing on commercially reasonable terms or otherwise.
-We may also seek to have our debtholders convert all or a portion of their debt into equity.
-No assurance can be given that we will be able to obtain additional financing to satisfy debt obligations and continue our operations.") on page 19.
+We anticipate that we will require an aggregate of between approximately \$20,000,000 and \$40,000,000 in funding to repay our outstanding debt of approximately \$3,400,000 (assuming that no debt is converted into equity) and fully implement our business plan as further discussed in this Item 1 (assuming the receipt of no revenues from operations).
+In the event we do not obtain the required aggregate amount of financing or revenues, we intend to use funds received in the following order of priority: